e1r1kk/e1r1kk.github.io/_posts/2025-10-06-metaCTF-August-CTF-writeups.md

 **Error:** unrecognized token: "'"
 **Query:** SELECT * FROM problems WHERE id = 135 AND answer = '' OR 1=1'
 ```
 Based on this output, we begin to understand more about the structure of the database.
-So far, we know that within the table "problems," there are columns id and answer.
+So far, we know that within the table **problems**, there are columns **id** and **answer**.

-We can find more information about the table by capturing the traffic of the original ' OR 1=1;-- submission and looking at the response from the website:
+We can find more information about the table by capturing the traffic of the original **' OR 1=1;--** submission and looking at the response from the website:

 ```JSON
 {"correct":true,